Isamu Noguchi: Later years (1952–1988)

 In his later years Noguchi gained in prominence and acclaim, installing his large-scale works in many of the world's major cities.

 He was married to the ethnic-Japanese icon of Chinese song and cinema Yoshiko Yamaguchi, between 1952 and 1957.

+From 1959 to 1988, Noguchi was in a long-term friendship with Priscilla Morgan, a New York talent agent and art patron who strove to protect Noguchi's artistic legacy after his death.

 In 1955, he designed the sets and costumes for a controversial theatre production of King Lear starring John Gielgud.

 In 1962, he was elected to membership in the American Academy of Arts and Letters.

 In 1971, he was elected a fellow of the American Academy of Arts and Sciences.

 In 1986, he represented the United States at the Venice Biennale, showing a number of his Akari light sculptures.

 In 1987, he was awarded the National Medal of Arts.

-Isamu Noguchi died on December 30, 1988, at the age of 84 at New York University Medical Center of heart failure.
+Isamu Noguchi died on December 30, 1988, at the age of 84 at New York University Medical Center of pneumonia.
 In its obituary for Noguchi, The New York Times called him "a versatile and prolific sculptor whose earthy stones and meditative gardens bridging East and West have become landmarks of 20th-century art".